horrible-dong/QTClassification/README.md

 python main.py -c configs/_demo_.py
 ```

-Arguments in the config file merge or override command line arguments `args`.
+Arguments in the config file merge or override command-line arguments `args`.
 For more details, please see
 ["How to write and import your configs"](configs/README.md).

 **How to put your dataset**